ewilliams-sl/RTViewFlogo/activity/UpdateCache/README.md

 # Execute a shell script
-This activity provides your Flogo application with the ability to execute shell or bash scripts.
+This activity Updates the RTVCache with the Flow Performance information.

 # Installation
 ```